How To Make Vegan Chocolate Fondue

 Because traditional chocolate fondue is make from dairy cream and milk chocolate, I had to switch things up a little bit.

 By simply changing the dairy cream to full-fat coconut milk and the milk chocolate to dark, I was able to whip up a dairy-free fondue in no time.
+Check out my vegan chocolate guide for more information about dark chocolate.

-And don’t worry if you’re not a fan of the coconut taste because the powerful flavour of the dark chocolate does a great job at covering that up.
+Don’t worry if you’re not a fan of the coconut taste because the powerful flavour of the dark chocolate does a great job at covering that up.

 Step 1: